d3fc/d3fc/examples/README.md

 It is advised that the `HEADLESS` and `EXECUTABLE_PATH` environment variables are set as puppeteer does not use the GPU in headless mode.

+N.B Some of the tests require a webserver to be running in order for data files to be served correctly.
+This can be done by running `npm start` from the project root.